• Menu

 A Birth Center vs Hospital is Good Choice if You:

-*Some birthing centers offer pain medication such an nitrous oxide
+*Some birthing centers also offer pain medication such an nitrous oxide

 Still Not Sure Where You Want to Give Birth?

 The choice between giving birth at a hospital or birthing center comes down to identifying which environment aligns best with your values and offers the choices you are looking for.
 In making your decision, spend some time thinking about and researching both options.
-It also helps to ask others about their birth experience.
+It also helps to ask others about their birth experience and start thinking about how you may experience labor.

 Continue to do your homework and learn about the differences in birthing settings.
 The more you know about your options, the better decisions you can make – based on knowledge, and not on fear.
 Keep learning, and make the choice that is right for you and your baby!